daveliepmann/uruk/README.md

 ```
 ...which in this case should return `("hello world")` (if you provide valid credentials).

-Let's `def` our database information for concision's sake:
+Let's `def` our database information for brevity in the rest of our examples:
 ``` clojure
 (def db {:uri "xdbc://localhost:8383/"
          :user "rest-admin" :password "password"
          :content-base "TutorialDB"})
 ```

-Lots of query functionality relies on the optional configuration map passed to functions `execute-query` and `execute-module`:
+Using that database info, let's take an overview of query functionality.
+Most use cases are handled by passing an optional configuration map to functions `execute-query` or `execute-module`, like so:

 ``` clojure
 (with-open [session (uruk/create-session db)]